flutter/website/src/codelabs/index.md

   platform that it's running on, be that Android, iOS, the web, Windows, macOS, or Linux.

+* [Building next generation UIs in Flutter][]<br />
+  Learn how to build a Flutter app that uses the power of `flutter_animate`, fragment shaders, and particle fields.
+You will craft a user interface that evokes those science fiction movies and TV shows we all love watching when we aren't coding.

+[Building next generation UIs in Flutter]: {{site.codelabs}}/codelabs/flutter-next-gen-uis#0
 [Adaptive Apps in Flutter]: {{site.codelabs}}/codelabs/flutter-adaptive-app
 [animations]: {{site.pub}}/packages/animations
 [Basic Flutter layout concepts]: {{site.url}}/codelabs/layout-basics